FHIR CI-Build

 Note that implementations are encouraged to make use of a terminology service to provide this functionality.

-When invoked on a single xhtml element returns true if the rules around HTML usage are met, and false if they are not.
-The return value is empty on any other kind of element, or a collection of xhtml elements.
+When invoked on a single xhtml element, the function returns true if the rules around HTML usage are met, and false if they are not.
+If invoked on items of type 'string', the contents of the string are parsed as the content of a div and the function returns false if the string does not parse as valid HTML or fails the rules around HTML usage.
+The return value is empty on any other kind of element or if invoked on a collection of elements.

 Equivalence works in exactly the same manner, but with the addition that for complex types, equality requires all child properties to be equal, except for "id" elements.